Treats, taboos and traditions... Here’s everything you need to know about celebrating Chinese New Year 2023 in Singapore!

 6. Stand out from the crowd in classy cheongsams

-Consider this a licence to shop.
 Traditionally, new threads symbolise a new start.
-But with all those family reunions and CNY gatherings, of course you need to look your best!
-Bright colours are an obvious choice, but if you’re going for a bolder look this season, try on a modern cheongsam or sashay into your relatives’ homes donning batik clothes and fashionable attire from the hottest blogshops.
+And with all those family reunions and CNY gatherings, of course you need to look your best!
+Bright colours are an obvious choice, but if you’re going for a bolder look this season, try on a modern cheongsam or sashay into your relatives’ homes donning batik clothes and fashionable CNY outfits.
+To go the earth-friendly route, check out sustainable labels or look to circular fashion brands.

 If you want a breather after stuffing yourself silly and avoiding small talk with distant relatives, hit the couch and indulge in a movie marathon with our fave film picks for Chinese New Year.
 (We’ll admit, we occasionally use this as an excuse to avoid more awkward conversations with the extended fam.)